mattslight/abookforlife/abookforlife.md

 ### First, A point about Language

-<div style="text-align: center"><em>Take advantage of ambiguity – look at something and think 'what else could it be?'</em></div>
+<div style="text-align: center" class="quote-title"><em>Take advantage of ambiguity – look at something and think 'what else could it be?'</em></div>

-<span class="dropcap">W</span>hen talking about things or conveying ideas – especially when we communicate to others – language is primarily how we communicate.
+<span class="dropcap">W</span>hen talking about things or conveying ideas, especially when we communicate to others, language is primarily how we communicate.
 It is not the only way, body language is subtle but also powerful.
-Just as folded arm can express a potentially defensive outlook, so can the intricacies of language hide within them pre-conceived ideas.
+Just as folded arms can express a defensive outlook, so can the intricacies of language hide within them pre-conceived ideas.
 Unfortunately as powerful as language is it can sometimes muddy the waters of what actually is.
 For just as language can be precise and effective, it can also be ambiguous and blunt.
 Let's consider a small example.

 It is said that English has only one word for 'snow' – this isn't entirely accurate because we have the words sleet (wet falling snow), slush (partially melted snow), and so on.
 Take on the other-hand Scandinavian languages, for example – the expressiveness of language around snow is far richer.
 This isn't because in Scandinavia there are more types of snow or that there are different types of snow not to be found elsewhere.
 It's just that as a culture, survival and day to day living has had a greater reliance on being precise when communicating to a fellow about snow.
 A farmer might need to be exact about the type of snow, covering a field say – or how heavily the snow is falling – or the approximate depth and compactness.
 Language is a human invention and it is up to us to decide how we apply it and what it means to us.
 'Love' is another great example of a word that means many things to many people in different situations.
 It covers: parental love, conditional and unconditional love, lust, joy, kinship, admiration, tenderness, passion, and more.
 So if I ask "Do you love me?" - what then is the answer?
 Should I answer "Yes", "It depends" or "What do you mean by love?".